igal/libical_with_ruby/README_for_Ruby.txt

 NOTES ON RUBY BINDINGS
 ======================

-Igal Koshevoy / Calagator.org / 2008-11-19
+Igal Koshevoy / Calagator.org / 2008-11-26

+SECTIONS
+- SUMMARY
+- WHY LIBICAL
+- ISSUES WITH LIBICAL
+- FILES AND DIRECTORIES
+- GETTING STARTED

+SUMMARY

+These notes describe initial work being done on providing Ruby bindings for libical.
+Work on these can be found in the `src/ruby` directory.
+The `icalagator.rb` file provides a high-level Ruby wrapper for libical.
+The various `example_*.rb` files provide runnable example programs demonstrating how to use the bindings and wrapper.

+TASKS

+- Write C example for extracting unknown properties.
+E.g., libical doesn't seem to be able to extract the POSTALCODE property from a VVENUE because it's not within the iCalendar specification.
+Resolving this may be tricky because according to `icalparser_add_line`, when an unknown property is found, its payload is discarded and an error property is added instead containing the string "Parse error in property name".
+A fix may require adding a field to `icalproperty` for storing the original payload and property name (e.g., "POSTALCODE" and "97201"), and accessors to get these.
+- Write Ruby wrapper for extracting unknown properties.

+- Write C example for extracting recurring events.
+- Write Ruby wrapper for extracting recurring events.

+- Write C example for extracting times and converting them to UTC.
+The low-level routines provide a way to extract time and timezone, but it's unclear how to combine these.
+- Write Ruby wrapper for hiding conversion of times to UTC.

-RATIONALE FOR CONSIDERING LIBICAL
+WHY LIBICAL

-The libical is a popular iCalendar library used by Mozilla, Gnome, KDE and other products.
-It could provide us with recurring events, more power, greater stability and better long-term investment than the VPIM parser.
+libical is a iCalendar library used by Mozilla, KDE, Gnome and others.
+It provides more features than any open source iCalendar library available and is the most-widely used.

-If libical can be improved, it'll help many others using it.
-This code could also provide the basis for Python, PHP and Java libraries too.
+Writing Ruby bindings to libical, rather than improving upon native-Ruby libraries like VPIM, may be a good way to gain access to many features and a higher-quality code base, and provide a better long-term investment.

+Much of this work will also be reusable, making it much easier to write bindings and wrappers for languages like Python, PHP, Java and Perl.

 ISSUES WITH LIBICAL

+libical is a large, complex C library.
+Most of libical's complexity is the direct result of the iCalendar specification being large and inconsistent.

+Using the libical bindings directly from Ruby is painful because it requires a thorough understanding of C, iCalendar, and libical implementation.

+Writing an easy-to-use Ruby wrapper for libical is vital, but difficult because of the impedance mismatch between C and Ruby.
+The libical C code is self-contained, data-oriented, and strongly-typed.
+The Ruby wrapper needs to be idiomatic, object-oriented, and duck-typed.

-libical has much baggage.
-It's a big, confusing C code base.
-It has very little documentation and provides no working examples.
-The Python and Perl bindings that libical ships with either never worked or have been broken for years.
+The libical source ships with for Python and Perl, but these either never worked or have ceased working long ago.

-People tried creating Ruby bindings years ago, but failed.
-Building binary Ruby bindings for Windows will be a phenomenal pain.
+Compiling the bindings for Microsoft Windows will be a phenomenal pain.

-PROGRESS WITH RUBY BINDINGS FOR LIBICAL

-I wrote Ruby bindings for this by reworking the broken Python bindings and adding lots of elbow grease in the form of build scripts.
-I can use trivial functions within it just fine from Ruby, but am baffled by the libical API.
-Unless I can do trivial operations like getting events from a data stream, there's not much sense in working further on th Ruby bindings.
-There's a couple extra .rb files in "src/ruby" that came from the last abandoned Ruby bindings for libical project, which don't work but may prove useful as guidance.
+FILES AND DIRECTORIES

+- doc/UsingLibical.txt : Provides limited documentation for C API.

+- examples/parse_string_main.c : Provides runnable C example that parses a string and prints its contents.
+You can run it by executing:

+    make && (cd examples && rake -v parse_string_main)

+- examples/Rakefile : Provides wrapper for compiling and running C examples.

+- src/ruby/LibicalWrap.i : Provides instructions for SWIG on how to expose C functions and structs to other languages.

+- src/ruby/LibicalWrap.so : Provides low-level Ruby bindings.
+To
+  use this, you just `require` the file from Ruby.

+- src/ruby/icalagator.rb : Provides high-level Ruby wrapper that makes it easier to use libical.

+- src/ruby/Rakefile : Provides wrapper for compiling bindings.

-GETTING STARTED WITH LIBICAL FOR C AND RUBY DEVELOPERS
+GETTING STARTED

 - Download code from: http://github.com/igal/libical_with_ruby/tree/master

 - Or clone code from: git@github.com:igal/libical_with_ruby.git

-- Read "doc/UsingLibical.txt", although it's either wrong, obsolete or too confusing to explain how to perform the most trivial operations

-- Perform high-level compile of libical's C code:
+- Compile the C code:

     ./configure && make

-- Review "examples/parse_string_main.c", my trivial example that reads a file into a large string, parses it, and then extracts events and properties (e.g., summary of the event).
-To compile and run the C example:
+- Run the "examples/parse_string_main.c", an example program that parses a string of iCalendar data and prints out the extracted fields:

-    make && (cd examples && rake -v parse_string_main)
+    make && (cd examples && rake example)

-- To compile the Ruby bindings, which demonstrate how to run a trivial libical function, review "src/ruby/Rakefile" and run:
+- Run the "src/ruby/example_reader.rb", an example program that parses a string of iCalendar data and prints out the extracted fields:

-    make && (cd src/ruby && rake -v run)
+    make && (cd src/ruby && rake example)